aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 ```

 ## 6. Tags

+Tags exist as a faster way to access and process data related to quotes and products.
+They are more limited in terms of functionality but are much more performant.
+If you have the option to use a tag instead of a script, use a tag.

+### 6.1 Special Tags
+There are three special tags: CTX, LIST, and TABLE tags.
+These three tags have extra features and serve different purposes from other tags:
+- CTX tags consolidate many of the existing tags into a singular place, while also offering many new tags to pull information that previously couldn't be pulled.
+CTX tags have built in formatting options for strings and numbers and can access contents of a container.
+- TABLE tags query and return the first result in a specified custom table.
+The tag uses HANA SQL, which is very similar to MySQL or PL/SQL, and queries follow the same format as both of those languages.
+This works for any custom table, including system custom tables.
+- LIST tags operate the same as a TABLE tag, but will return all values retrieved instead of the first value.
+The values are divided by a | with no spaces.

+### 6.2 Tag Deprecation
+When using Tags, especially in Document Generation, use CTX tag whenever possible to avoid deprecations, inside of the C and Q Tags.
+A full list of deprecated tags can be found on the SAP CPQ website.

 ## Linting
 Having the proper Linters installed ensures that the code base remains clean and consistent.
 They will through visual errors, on save, when linting standards are not being followed.